sashimi409/Adventure/README.md

 ## Currently working on:
  - Decoupling the framework from the "story"
- - This includes adding in a file storage system
+ - This also involves restructuring the code

 ## Next up: